Disney World Restaurant Discounts & Coupons

 Counter Service / Take-Out

-There is a great location in Downtown Disney that offers very reasonably priced takeout food (you can eat in the restaurant, as well).
-Since Downtown Disney has many places to sit and enjoy the view along the lake, this is a nice option on a day when the weather is pleasant.
+There is a great location in Disney Springs that offers very reasonably priced takeout food (you can eat in the restaurant, as well).
+Since Disney Springs has many places to sit and enjoy the view along the lake, this is a nice option on a day when the weather is pleasant.

-- Earl of Sandwich prices its high-quality, substantial hot sandwiches and meal-sized salads and wraps at $5.99.
-Kids (or not-too-hungry adults) can easily share one hot sandwich.
+- Earl of Sandwich prices its high-quality, substantial hot sandwiches and meal-sized salads and wraps at $6.99-$7.99.
+The size isn’t quite as generous as it used to be, but kids (or not-too-hungry adults) can definitely share one hot sandwich.
 Desserts and side dishes are reasonably priced.
 Breakfast sandwiches are a total bargain.
 Drinks are a little pricey, so if you’re really watching your pennies, bring your own.
 It is a strictly counter-service situation with long lines, which fortunately move fast.
 We love Earl of Sandwich and eat there all the time.
-Thanks to Shelly C for reminding me about this option.
+Thanks to Shelly C for reminding us about this option.

 Additionally, if you will have a car, consider this option:

-- Panera Bread offers reasonably priced sandwiches (hot and cold), soups and salads, all freshly made.
+- Panera Bread offers reasonably priced breakfast items, sandwiches (hot and cold), soups and salads, all freshly made.
 They also have free Wi-Fi.
 The closest Panera to Disney property is at 8600 Vineland Avenue.
 Call (407) 842-1300 for hours.
+MouseSavers.com reader Amanda K has this tip: “We often place our order online (and use our rewards account) which allows us to have one member of our family go inside the location and pick up our breakfast and pass it out to our family…We have started doing this for breakfast and sometimes for dinner, if we return to our hotel for naps in the afternoon.”

 Full-Service and Buffet Meals